Mastering PokeGym: Graph-Guided Multimodal Evolution at Test Time: Quantitative Complexity Analysis

-\textbf{1.
-Defined High-level Actions (Discrete).} In this paradigm, the agent selects from a pre-defined set of 7 discrete macro-actions (\eg, MoveForward, RotateLeft).
-Since three actions are executed per query, the size of the discrete action space per decision step is:
+We analyze the action space complexity under the discrete high-level action paradigm used in PokeGym.
+The base action set contains at least 7 macro actions (\eg, MoveForward, RotateLeft).
+Since three actions are executed per query, the size of the base action space per decision step is:

-\textbf{2.
-Parametric Control (Continuous).} This paradigm enables fine-grained manipulations where an individual action consists of an Action Type (Left Stick, Right Stick, or Button A) and corresponding continuous parameters.
-Specifically, joystick actions require $X$ and $Y$ coordinates ($-1.0$ to $1.0$) along with a hold duration $t$, whereas Button A only requires the duration $t$.
-To quantify this space, we discretize $X$ and $Y$ with a step of $0.1$ (yielding $21$ possible values per axis), and the duration $t \in[0, 2000\text{ms}]$ with a step of $100\text{ms}$ (yielding $21$ possible values).
-The size of a single parametric action space $|A_{single\_para}|$ is the sum of all joystick and button combinations.
-Given that the agent outputs a sequence of $3$ actions per query, the total parametric action space per decision step $|A_{parametric}|$ is calculated as follows:
+Through test-time evolution, G-EvoMAC can augment this set, yielding at most 12 macro actions.
+The resulting evolved action space per decision step is therefore:

-Such an enormous action space requires VLMs to possess an extremely high level of physical intuition and precise multi-step execution capability.
+This large discrete action space, which can grow substantially during evolution, requires agents to possess strong action sequencing and precise multi-step execution capability.